eProsima/SustainML-Library/sustainml_docs/rst/developer_manual/architecture/frontend/frontend.rst

 .. raw:: html
    :file: ../../../figures/sustainml_framework_arch.svg

-The Front-End component within the software architecture of the *SustainML Design Framework* , is the user-facing software component.
+The Front-End component within the software architecture of the *SustainML Framework* is the user-facing software component.
-In addition, is responsible for displaying information, receiving user input for defining a new task, and providing a means for users to interact with the underlying functionality of the *SustainML Design Framework* in synchronization with the :ref:`orchestrator`.
+In addition, it is responsible for displaying information, receiving user input for defining a new task, and providing a means for users to interact with the underlying functionality of the *SustainML Framework* in synchronization with the :ref:`orchestrator`.

 The Front-End includes all the visual elements conforming the user interface, such as windows, dialogs, buttons, text fields, menus, icons, and other graphical elements.
-The UI of the SustainML Design Framework is designed to be intuitive and user-friendly to reach all kind of end-users: from novel to experts in AI.
+The UI of the *SustainML Framework* is designed to be intuitive and user-friendly to reach all kinds of end-users: from novel to experts in AI.